CBI-PITT/BrAinPI/README.md

-# bil_api
+# BrAinPI

-The goal of this project is to create a flask-based API for public access to Brain Image Library (BIL) datasets in many forms

-The broader goals are for the API to provide multi-resolution image data to enable visualization of multi-terabyte datasets over the internet.
-This will first be implemented in Napari, but can be used used by any program that can interact with the API and make use of multi-resolution series data.
+BrAinPI, pronounced "Brain Pie", is a Flask-based API for serving a variety of multiscale imaging data for access over the web or for visualization.
+Originally designed for serving imaging data of whole brains from the Brain Image Library, it can be used for any type of imaging data.

+BrAinPI provides a file browser interface that allows one to expose a file system with basic user and group management.
+The browser supports basic file download.
+When multiscale chunked imaging file types are available (ie. HDF5, Zarr, OME-Tiff), BrAinPI can view the dataset in neuroglancer or provide links where users can request image information from arbitrary regions within a dataset.

+BrAinPI is built as a webservice to enable the integration of large imaging data with application for visualization and processing workflows.